corda/corda/docs/source/corda-network/index.md

 Foundation is currently being set-up which is intended to govern the Network from mid 2019, after a transition period when control moves entirely to the Foundation.
 See the [governance model](governance-structure.md) for more detail.

-The Network will comprise of many sub-groups or 'business networks' of participants running particular CorDapps, and such groups will often have a co-ordinating party (the 'Business Network Operator') who manages the distribution of the app and rules (including around membership) for its use.
+The Network will comprise many sub-groups many sub-groups of participants running particular CorDapps (sometimes but not always referred to as 'business networks'), and such groups will often have a co-ordinating party (the 'Business Network Operator') who manages the distribution of the app and rules (including around membership) for its use.

 Corda Network will support the operation of business networks by industry-specific operators within the Network.
 There will be a clear separation between areas of governance for the Network and for individual business networks.
 For example,